chenh19/timekpr/README.md

 ## Introduction

-- This tool is intended for easy deployment of [Timekpr-nExT](https://mjasnik.gitlab.io/timekpr-next/) for parent control on linux.
+- This tool is intended for easy deployment of [Timekpr-nExT](https://mjasnik.gitlab.io/timekpr-next/) for parent control on Linux.

 ## How to setup